Reviews You Can Rely On

 Although it has a hefty price tag, other helmets on the market fail to offer that same level of ventilation and drag reduction (as proven through reduced wind roar).
 If you have the cash to spend and the style appeals to you, this helmet provides cooling comfort on a hot day.

-As stated above, the Ventral Air has a fore/aft adjustable head cradle that takes a second of finagling to get into place but stays secure throughout the riding.
+The Poc Ventral Air has a fore/aft adjustable head cradle that takes a second or two of finagling to get into place, but once adjusted it stays secure throughout your ride.
+The large micro adjustment dial in the back is easy to use and find one-handed while riding, even with gloves.

 Weight